zander-raycraft/Nomom-MIT/README.md

 # Data Analysis repo
-This repo for one of the sub-tasks for Tamera Broderikc's Nomon research project
+This repo for one of the sub-tasks for Tamera Broderikc's Nomon research project that involved analysing a set of data and drawing conclusions from it

 Disclosure